 2. You likely need more D than you are taking.

-At the recent American College of Nutrition Conference, vitamin D authority Dr. Robert Heaney reported that to reach his target 40-60 ng/ml vitamin D blood level the average person needs to supplement with 4,000-5,000 IU a day.
+At the recent American College of Nutrition Conference, vitamin D authority Dr. Robert Heaney reported that to reach his recommended target 40-60 ng/ml vitamin D blood level the average person needs to supplement with 4,000-5,000 IU a day.
 This is the same intake level I recommend for my clients at the Center for Better Bones and for you!

 3. You can calculate your true supplemental need.